ydb-platform/ydb/ydb/docs/en/core/yql/reference/yql-core/syntax/create-object-type-secret.md

 {% note warning %}

-The syntax for managing secrets might change in future {{ydb-full-name}} releases.
+The syntax for managing secrets will change in future {{ ydb-full-name }} releases.

 {% endnote %}